It is possible to fly without motors, but not without knowledge and skills.”-Wilbur Wright (One of the Wright brothers).

 This cannot be overemphasized.
 CFA means commanding proficiency over financial statements and various related concepts.
-Financial modeling not only prepares you for linkages between P&L, Balance Sheet and Cash Flow, but also educates you about integral concepts such as Intrinsic Value, Discounted Cash Flow Analysis, Cost of capital, Sensitivity Analysis, ratio analysis etc. This way you already gain practical knowledge about the key concepts that will be taught during the course of CFA curriculum.
+Financial modeling not only prepares you for linkages between P&L, Balance Sheet and Cash Flow, but also educates you about integral concepts such as Intrinsic Value, Discounted Cash Flow Analysis, Cost of capital, Sensitivity Analysis, ratio analysis etc. This way you already gain practical knowledge about the key concepts that will be taught during the course of CFA® Program curriculum.

 These days’ employers include a lot of practical assessment during the interview process.
 Most of these assessment involves making a presentation of a company along with its valuation.
 This is the best way to test the practical skills of a candidate and the knowledge of financial modeling comes in handy there.
-While CFA adds an edge to your profile for sure, knowledge of financial modeling is useful to demonstrate your skills in projection and valuation.
+While charter adds an edge to your profile for sure, knowledge of financial modeling is useful to demonstrate your skills in projection and valuation.
 It is the best possible way to convince employers about your practical expertise.

 CFA is the gateway for diverse interesting roles in the world of finance.
-Many a times you are unable to figure out which would be the industry they would like to work upon in future.
-If you are expert in financial modeling you will already have an idea of various sectors and profiles.
+Many times you are unable to figure out which would be the industry they would like to work upon in future.
+If you are an expert in financial modeling you will already have an idea of various sectors and profiles.
 This will help you to identify your area of interest or the niche profile you would want to build your career in.
-Practical experience will give you an idea how the credit industry works, how project finance is undertaken or how the merger & acquisition industry functions.
+Practical experience will give you an idea of how the credit industry works, how project finance is undertaken or how the merger & acquisition industry functions.

 The objective of pursuing a CFA is to get into Investment Banking, Equity Research or Credit Analysis where the knowledge of financial model is of paramount importance.
 Financial model has multiple applications.
 There is a particular kind of model to address each business need.
 Hence, whichever is your desired area of specialization after CFA, you can gain proficiency in the focused financial model and strengthen your base during the initial period itself.
 Doing this will enhance your level of understanding for specialized arenas.

 Theoretical knowledge is incomplete without practical knowledge.
-Learning financial modeling skills even before beginning the CFA gives you a lot more time to strengthen your profile.
+Learning financial modeling skills even before beginning the CFA® Program gives you a lot more time to strengthen your profile.
 Not only this, you also become focused as to how to approach the exams, manage time and hone your skills on various kinds of models.
 A proactive approach like this in your career is a definite way to a highly rewarding professional life.